dsthedev/documentation/Linux/Pop!_OS.md

 # Pop!\_OS

-Pop!\_OS is one of the best Linux alternatives to Windoze and macOS.
-Big thanks to [System76](https://system76.com) for creating such an easy to use and flexible operating system!
+**Pop!_OS 20.04 LTS**

-This document currently uses version `19.10`.
+In my opinion, Pop!\_OS is easily the best alternative to Microsoft's Windows and Apple's macOS operating systems.
+I have a ton of respect and admiration for the folks at [System76](https://system76.com) for creating such an easy to use and flexible operating system!

 - **Contents:**
 - [Installation](#installation)